microsoft/PQCrypto-VPN/README.md

 Due to changes in the content of the upstream OQS OpenSSL fork, we are temporarily using a fork of that repo to fix the resulting build break.
 We will return to the official upstream branch when we migrate to the OpenSSL 1.1.1 fork.

 * https://github.com/kevinmkane/openssl

+No issues or pull requests are accepted on this private fork.
+Please address all issues and pull requests to the Open Quantum Safe repositories linked above.

 ---